 Applicants considering self-provisioning must solicit bids for both a self-provisioned network and services provided over third-party networks.
 As with leased dark fiber, applicants considering seeking support for a self-provisioned network should start planning for their competitive bidding process early, and consider all of the information that they must collect from service providers in order to consider all of the responsive proposals received, and select the most cost-effective service offering.

 Applicants will need to know the total cost of each proposed service offering to do this.
 For a proposed self-provisioned network, that means the applicant will need to be able to evaluate the total cost of constructing, owning, operating, and maintaining the network (e.g., recurring fees for maintenance and operations, Network Equipment) over its useful life.

 Applicants are usually required to pay the non-discount share of E-Rate supported services within 90 days of receipt of service.
 However, if an applicant is considering seeking support for special construction charges, it may specify on its FCC Form 470 that bidders allow the applicant to pay the non-discount share of special construction charges in installments over up to four years.

 Bidders are not required to offer installment payments upon request.
 If an applicant does not request installment payments in its FCC Form 470, or did request it but the vendor declined to offer the option, the applicant must pay its non-discount share of special construction charges within 90 days of receipt of service.

-For more information regarding filing requirements for E-rate Program supported fiber purchases and special construction, see the FCC Form 470 Category One drop-downs reference table and the FCC Form 470 Filing Guide.
+For more information regarding filing requirements for E-Rate program supported fiber purchases and special construction, see the FCC Form 470 Category One Services Drop-Down Menu Reference Table and the FCC Form 470 Filing Guide.